Adult Foster Care

 All persons are entitled to independence regarding their quality and style of life.
 Vulnerable individuals, however, may require assistance with decision making while respecting their dignity, autonomy, and well-being.

-JOURNAL OF THE MINNESOTA ASSOCIATION FOR GUARDIANSHIP & CONSERVATORSHIP is published by MAGiC: Minnesota Association for Guardianship & Conservatorship for professional people who are substitute decision-makers.
-Questions, comments, or requests to be added to the mailing list may be made by calling: (651) 292-9131 or in writing to MAGiC, P.O.
-Box 14246, St. Paul, MN 55114, Anita Raymond, Editor Mary Ferris Jensen, Associate Editor Mary Watson, Associate Editor Vickie Berg, Associate Editor Lori Guzman, Associate Editor Bruce Myers, Advertising
+JOURNAL OF THE MINNESOTA ASSOCIATION FOR GUARDIANSHIP and CONSERVATORSHIP is published by MAGiC: Minnesota Association for Guardianship and Conservatorship for professional people who are substitute decision-makers.
+Questions, comments, or requests to be added to the mailing list may be made by calling: 651-292-9131 or in writing to MAGiC, P.O.
+Box 14246, St. Paul, Minnesota 55114, Anita Raymond, Editor Mary Ferris Jensen, Associate Editor Mary Watson, Associate Editor Vickie Berg, Associate Editor Lori Guzman, Associate Editor Bruce Myers, Advertising

-@ Copyright 2000 by Minnesota Association for Guardianship & Conservatorship.
+@ Copyright 2000 by Minnesota Association for Guardianship and Conservatorship.

 Rice County has a well-developed adult foster care program, with 96 licensed adult foster care homes serving individuals with developmental disabilities, mental health issues, and frail elderly.
-If you are interested in providing adult foster care or utilizing adult foster home services, please contact Kate Hanson, Adult Foster Care Licensor, 507-332-6255 or firstname.lastname@example.org for information.
+If you are interested in providing adult foster care or utilizing adult foster home services, please contact Kate Hanson, Adult Foster Care Licensor, by phone 507-332-6255 or email.